 Clean Energy Ventures recognizes revenue when SRECs are transferred to counterparties.
 SRECs are physically delivered through the transfer of certificates as per contractual settlement schedules.
 The Clean Energy Act of 2018 established guidelines for the closure of the SREC registration program to new applicants in New Jersey.
-The SREC program officially closed to new qualified solar projects on April 30, 2020
+The SREC program officially closed to new qualified solar projects on April 30, 2020.

 In December 2019, the BPU established the TREC as the successor to the SREC program.
 TRECs provide a fixed compensation base multiplied by an assigned project factor in order to determine their value.
 The project factor is determined by the type and location of the project, as defined.
 All TRECs generated are required to be purchased monthly by a TREC program administrator as appointed by the BPU.
+TREC revenue is recognized when TRECs are generated and are transferred monthly based upon metered solar electricity activity.